NatLibFi/Discourse-Crowd/README.md

 # Single Sign On Authentication #

-This package implements single sign on using the Crowd api to different web applications.
+This package implements single sign on authentication for Discourse forum using the Crowd authentication API.

 ## Discourse Authentication ##